-Upon successful completion of the audit (i.e., the company achieves an overall score of 80% or more, with no element scoring less than 50%), a new certificate is issued.
-Depending on the company's preference, the expiry date of the new certificate can either be set to the same expiry date as the old certificate or to the last day of the new audit's on-site data collection activities.
-If the company does not inform go2HR of its preference, the expiry date of the new certificate will default to the last day of on-site audit activities.
+Upon successful completion of the audit (i.e., the company achieves an overall score of 80% or more, with no element scoring less than 50%), a new COR certificate is issued.
+The expiry date of the new certificate will default to three years less one day from the last day of on-site audit activities.
 Companies who wish to change their certification anniversary for any reason should contact go2HR.
 Depending on the situation, changing the certification anniversary may take up to two years and may require a recertification audit at an earlier date than would otherwise be required.